Darryl's 1964 Porsche 356C Restoration Project Journal

 Entry: 7/12/14 - just like when I was a kid, the decals were the last thing you put on the completed model kit!
 The holes for the gold emblems on the back of the car were filled in so I had to "prospect" for them using a template I had made from a car going to paint way back in 2008 when I was working at Wolfsburg Motorwerks as an apprentice.
 I had used my dirty hands to telegraph the hole locations on a piece of computer printer paper at the shop.
 I had also scrounged a very old NOS set of emblems from the Wolfsburg Motorwerks inventory which was one of the benefits of working for the shop.
 Prospecting I had done for holes earlier in the bodywork phase told me to start with the left-most hole and measure carefully.
 What do you know, I found it and then all 4 of them, exactly where they had been originally and the filler wasn't all that thick anymore since the guys at Maaco had given the car the once over so I'm able to secure them with the original style speed nuts.
 The car looks very finished but still no engine and bad news, there won't be for some months into the future.
 A huge opportunity has presented itself to my buddy Jack Morris and he has decided to shut-down Wolfsburg Motorwerks here in Seattle and move his operations to Salt Lake City.
 I'll have to wait until Jack's shop is set-up down there before continuing this project so for now it's back in the showroom for the 356C and I'll turn my attention to some other projects in the meantime.

 Entry: 7/5/14 - Careful measurements when I was repairing the front bumper bracket holes determined the left side bracket was 18 mm lower than the hole and the right one was 10 mm lower.
-Fixing this correctly would require cutting the nose off the car and pulling out the inner nose structure on a frame bench.
+Fixing this correctly would require cutting the nose off the car and pulling out the inner nose structure on a frame bench, silly for a "driver" quality car that tracks perfectly.
 Fixing the problem such that nobody would be the wiser for a fraction of the effort involved simply modifying the bumper brackets.
 In a couple hours, I was able to mock-up and confirm the exact changes required to each bracket using a plywood template and then make the cuts and welds to accomplish the necessary modifications.
 I put the cuts and welds in a location that isn't easily visible and from the outside of the car everything looks perfect.
 Once welded and painted gloss black, the modified bumper brackets quickly bolted into place and the front bumper fastened to them.
 With the bumper mounted, I installed a couple other items, like the windshield wipers and called the post paint assembly phase complete.
 Now I'm waiting for the engine heads to come back from the machine shop with the modifications completed for the twin plugs.
-It seems there's been some kind of snafu with the machinist and he's gone off the reservation, nothing unusual for the shadowy vintage Porsche restoration community.
+It seems there's been some kind of snafu with the machinist and he's gone off the reservation, nothing unusual for the shadowy vintage Porsche restoration community, it seems like all the best talent is getting old and suffer from failing health.

 Entry: 7/3/14 - Installing the deco strip on the front bumper ran into a little snag because the ends had about 1/8" of space between them and the bumper once the retaining bolts were completely tightened.
 Figuring out a way to curl the last few inches of the aluminum took some creative tool making.
 First I fashioned a pushing block from a scrap piece of oak, cutting and filing an indentation to allow the block to push the aluminum but not the rubber strip.
 Then using the biggest 'C'-clamp I have, I put a piece of leather between the clamp face and the back of the bumper to protect the paint and pressed the oak block from the front.
 That alone didn't curl the end of the aluminum strip far enough so the next step was to fashion a "fulcrum" from a plastic BONDO spreader to bend the aluminum against.
 A few compressions with the 'C'-clamp and moving the "fulcrum" a couple times got the aluminum to conform to the curve of the bumper consistently on both ends and it was perfect.
 Installing the beading at the bases of the bumper guards went without any issues and before long I had a completely assembled front bumper, ready for the more challenging task, modifying the bumper brackets to compensate for the hidden collision damage on the inner nose structrure such that the straightened nose shell aligned perfectly with where the bumper brackets come through the holes I repaired since the last bodyman had simply elongated them to compensate for the flaws in the bracket's geometry.